 FLOATING WORLD

-After the hard, stressful work of critical care nursing for 40 years, my dear wife’s idea of a well-deserved retirement is kicking back on a cruise ship and being pampered.
-For years, I only picked up a camera when we went ashore at interesting ports like Barcelona or Singapore.
-For me, the ships were just the vehicle—and my pretensions saw them as too cluttered and garish a subject for FINE ART.
-But by 2015 I was desperate to find meaning there, so I started wandering with a camera, recording the passengers aboard and ashore, the hard-working crew, the specialized architecture, the outlandish decor and the little details that also have something to say.
+After 40 years of critical care nursing, my wife’s vision of a well-deserved retirement is kicking back on a cruise ship and being pampered.
+For years, I only picked up a camera when we went ashore at fascinating ports like Barcelona or Singapore.
+To me, the ships themselves were just a means to an end—too cluttered, too garish.
+But by 2015, I felt a growing desperation to find meaning in these floating worlds.
+I began wandering with my camera, capturing the passengers aboard and ashore, the hard-working crew, the specialized architecture, the outlandish decor, and the small, telling details that might go unnoticed.

-The best thing about making photographs is when I’m truly surprised by what comes out of the camera, when the Muses smile on me and toss in a little extra.
-That’s the lightning-in-a-bottle that drives my work, and soon I was catching it in this modern version of Japan’s Edo-period “Floating World,” where pleasure and distraction were exactly the point.
+The best part of making photographs is when I’m genuinely surprised by what emerges from the camera—when the Muses smile on me and add an unexpected touch of magic.
+That’s the lightning-in-a-bottle moment that fuels my work, and soon I began finding it in this modern incarnation of Japan’s Edo-period “Floating World,” where pleasure and distraction were the entire point.

-Behind it all is desire—our need to be indulged, to feel blessed and to get that affirming selfie.
-I see cruising as a metaphor for how many of us live: Who we are in this age of distraction.
-As both an observer and a participant with a drink in my hand, I’m questioning, seduced and conflicted.
+At its core, cruising is about desire—our longing to be indulged, to feel blessed, and to capture a selfie.
+I see it as a metaphor for how many of us live in this age of distraction: perpetually seeking escape, yet never fully unplugging.
+As both an observer and a participant, drink in hand, I find myself questioning, seduced and conflicted—caught in the same currents I’m trying to document.